 The emperor's Mauretanian archers left Sebastian for dead, but other Christians found him and helped him recover.
 He still wouldn't hide, but publicly reproached the emperor for cruelty.
 Furious at seeing him alive, Diocletian ordered him beaten to death with cudgels.
 Later, his abandoned body was secretly buried in catacombs, over which a church would one day be built.

 Saint Sebastian's story, with its elements of fear and betrayal, reminds us that Christians are often imperfect.
-We read on this day that the apostles, asked by Jesus what they had been talking about, were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
-Yet we are not all required to have grand martyrdoms.
-In today's reading we also find these simple words of Christ: "For truly, I say to you, whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9: 41).
+Scripture tells us that the apostles, asked by Jesus what they had been talking about, were embarrassed to tell Him that they had been discussing "who was the greatest" (Mark 9:34).
+In Mark's Gospel we also find these simple words of Christ: "For truly, I say to you, whoever gives you a cup of water to drink because you bear the name of Christ, will by no means lose his reward" (Mark 9: 41).